Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Summary

 \section{Summary}

-We used a semi-analytic model to synthesize populations of SMBH binaries and calculate the resulting GWB.
-We tested the predictions from different versions of the \mmb\ scaling relation against the NANOGrav 15-year data electromagnetic observational data and placed constraints on how this relationship may be changing with time.
-Our results suggest that the intrinsic scatter of the \mmb\ relation, measured locally to be 0.28 dex, must have been higher in the past.
+We used a semi-analytic model to synthesize populations of SMBH binaries and calculate the resulting GWB. \revtwo{We tested the predictions from different versions of the \mmb\ scaling relation against the NANOGrav 15-year GWB spectrum and electromagnetic observational data and placed constraints on how this relationship may be changing with time.} Our results suggest that the intrinsic scatter of the \mmb\ relation, measured locally to be 0.28 dex, must have been higher in the past.
 A larger intrinsic scatter at high redshift ($\sim 0.7$ dex by $z \sim 5$) predicts a large population of SMBHs with masses well above the \mmb\ relation.
 This population produces a GWB higher in amplitude than predicted from a non-evolving \mmb\ relation though this amplitude increase is negligible for the highest frequencies.
 At this point in time the data are not reliable for frequencies higher than $f \sim 10\,\mathrm{nHz}$ so we cannot determine the validity of the lack of amplitude increase in this regime.
 A high intrinsic scatter can explain the population of overmassive SMBHs found in various JWST observations, and predicts a population of SMBHs with masses both on and far below the local relation which is not yet observed.

 We considered the different impacts between evolving normalization and scatter.
 We find that both an evolving normalization and scatter provides a better fit to the GWB data than only evolving scatter and is not ruled out by the EM observations.
-Considering the population of normal mass SMBHs found by, e.g. \citet{Li_2025_normal}, assuming these objects follow the same relations, a low-scatter high-normalization \mmb\ relation fails to predict the underlying SMBH population at high-redshifts despite being a great fit to the GWB data.
+Considering the population of SMBHs at $z > 4$ we use here \citep{Li_2025_normal, Jones_2025, Brooks_2025, Sun_2025_corrected}, a low-scatter high-normalization \mmb\ relation fails to predict the underlying SMBH population at high-redshifts despite being a great fit to the GWB data.
 We therefore conclude that the intrinsic scatter of the \mmb\ relation must be higher in the past to explain high-redshift electromagnetic observations and the normalization must have been higher to explain the gravitational wave data.

 \begin{contribution}